browserengineering/book/book/animations.md

 next: skipped
 ...

-The UI of a complex web application these days requires not just fast loading, visually interesting rendering, and responsiveness to input and scrolling.
+The UI of a complex web application requires not just fast loading, visually interesting rendering, and responsiveness to input and scrolling.
 It also needs smooth *animations* when transitioning between DOM states.
-These transitions improve usability of web applications by helping users understand what changed, and improve visual polish by replacing sudden jumps with smooth interpolations.
+These transitions ijmprove usability of the web application by helping users understand what changed, and improve visual polish by replacing sudden jumps with smooth interpolations.

 Modern browsers have APIs that enable animating the styles of DOM elements.
-To implement these APIs performantly, behind the scenes new technology is needed to make those animations smooth and fast.
+To implement these APIs performantly, behind the scenes GPU acceleration is needed to make those animations smooth and fast.

 Types of animations
 ===================